bookchainio/steem-whitepaper/de-DE/SteemWhitePaper.md

 ## Steem Dollars (SBD)

-Stabiliteit is een belangrijke eigenschap van succesvolle, globale economieën.
-Zonder stabiliteit, zouden mensen over de hele wereld niet in staat zijn lage cognitieve kosten te hebben terwijl ze betrokken zijn bij handel en besparingen.
-Omdat stabiliteit een belangrijk kenmerk is van succesvolle economieën, werden Steem Dollars ontworpen om stabiliteit te brengen in de wereld van cryptogeld en bij gebruikers van het Steem netwerk.
+Stability is an important feature of successful global economies.
+Without stability, individuals across the world could not have low cognitive costs while engaging in commerce and savings.
+Because stability is an important feature of successful economies, Steem Dollars were designed as an attempt to bring stability to the world of cryptocurrency and to the individuals who use the Steem network.

-Steem Dollars werden gemaakt door een mechanisme vergelijkbaar aan dat van converteerbare obligaties, welke vaak gebruikt worden om startups te financieren.
-In de startup wereld, zijn converteerbare obligaties instrumenten van korte termijn schuld die kunnen omgezet worden naar eigendom aan een tarief dat beslist word in de toekomst, meestal tijdens een volgende subsidieronde.
-Een blockchain gebaseerd token kan worden gezien als eigendom in de gemeenschap terwijl een converteerbare obligatie gezien kan worden als een schuld aangewezen in een andere grondstof of valuta.
-De voorwaarden van de converteerbare obligatie laten de houder toe het steun token om te zetten aan de eerlijke marktprijs en met een minimale opzegtermijn.
-Het creëren van token-converteerbare-dollars stelt blockchains in staat hun netwerk effect te laten groeien, terwijl het, het rendement van token houders maximaliseert.
+Steem Dollars are created by a mechanism similar to convertible notes, which are often used to fund startups.
+In the startup world, convertible notes are short-term debt instruments that can be converted to ownership at a rate determined in the future, typically during a future funding round.
+A blockchain based token can be viewed as ownership in the community whereas a convertible note can be viewed as a debt denominated in any other commodity or currency.
+The terms of the convertible note allow the holder to convert to the backing token with a minimum notice at the fair market price of the token.
+Creating token-convertible-dollars enables blockchains to grow their network effect while maximizing the return for token holders.

 Steem Dollars are referred to with the symbol SBD, an acronym for Steem Blockchain Dollars.
 Creating SBD requires a combination of a reliable price feed, and rules to prevent abuse.
-Het verstrekken van een betrouwbare prijs feed bestaat uit drie factoren: de impact van een onjuiste feed minimaliseren, de kost van een onjuiste feed maximaliseren, en het belang van timing minimaliseren.
+Providing a reliable price feed involves three factors: minimizing the impact of an incorrect feed, maximizing the cost of producing an incorrect feed, and minimizing the importance of timing.

-### Fraude Feeds Minimaliseren
+### Minimizing Fraudulent Feeds

 SP holders elect individuals, called witnesses, to publish price feeds.
 The elected witnesses are presumably trusted by those who have a vested interest in the quality of the feed.
-Door degenen die verkozen zijn te betalen, creëert Steem markt concurrentie om het recht te verdienen om feeds te produceren.
-Hoe meer de producenten van feeds betaald worden hoe meer ze te verliezen hebben door het publiceren van valse informatie.
+By paying those who are elected, Steem creates market competition to earn the right to produce feeds.
+The more the feed producers are paid the more they have to lose by publishing false information.

-Gegeven een reeks vertrouwde en verkozen feed producenten, kan de werkelijke prijs gebruikt voor het omzetten afgeleid worden als het gemiddelde van de feeds.
-Op deze manier is het zo dat als een minderheid van individuele feed producenten uitschieters produceert, deze een minimale impact hebben op het werkelijke gemiddelde, terwijl het vermogen om hun reputatie te beïnvloeden behouden word.
+Given a set of trusted and elected feed producers, the actual price used for conversions can be derived as the median of the feeds.
+In this way if any minority of individual feed producers produce outliers they have minimal impact on the actual median while still having the ability impact their reputation.

-Zelfs wanneer alle feed producenten eerlijk zijn, is het onmogelijk voor de meerderheid van feed producenten om beïnvloed te worden door gebeurtenissen buiten hun controle.
-Het Steem netwerk is ontworpen om de korte termijn corruptie van de gemiddelde prijs feed te tolereren, terwijl de gemeenschap actief werkt om de kwestie te corrigeren.
-Een voorbeeld van een probleem dat enige tijd kan duren om te corrigeren is korte termijn marktmanipulatie.
-Marktmanipulatie is moeilijk en duur om te onderhouden voor langere perioden.
-Een ander voorbeeld is het falen van een gecentraliseerd wisselplatform of de corruptie van de data gepubliceerd door het wisselplatform.
+Even if all feed producers are honest, it is possible for the majority of feed producers to be impacted by events beyond their control.
+The Steem network is designed to tolerate short-term corruption of the median price feed while the community actively works to correct the issue.
+One example of an issue that may take some time to correct is short-term market manipulation.
+Market manipulation is difficult and expensive to maintain for long periods of time.
+Another example would be the failure of a centralized exchange or the corruption of the data published by the exchange.

 Steem factors out short-term price fluctuations by using the median price over a period of three and a half days.
 The median published feed is sampled every hour on the hour.

-Zolang de prijs feed corruptie duurt voor minder dan de helft van het bewegend gemiddelde tijdsverloop zal het een minimale invloed hebben op de conversie prijs.
-In het geval dat de feed toch corrumpeert, zullen netwerk participanten de kans krijgen producenten van corrupte feed weg te stemmen voor de corrupte feed in staat is de werkelijke conversie prijs te beïnvloeden.
-Misschien van nog groter belang is dat het feed producers een kans geeft om problemen te detecteren en corrigeren nog voor hun feed de prijs begint te beïnvloeden.
+As long as the price feed corruption lasts for less than half the moving median time window it will have minimal impact on the conversion price.
+In the event the feed does get corrupted, network participants will have an opportunity to vote-out corrupt feed producers before the corrupted feed can impact the actual conversion price.
+Perhaps more importantly, it gives feed producers an opportunity to detect and correct issues before their feeds start impacting the price.

 With a three and a half day window, community members have approximately one and a half days to respond to any issues that come up.

-### Timing Aanvallen Matigen
+### Mitigating Timing Attacks

 Market participants have access to information faster than the blockchain’s three and a half day moving median conversion price can react.
-Deze informatie kan gebruikt worden in het voordeel van handelaren op kosten van de gemeenschap.
+This information could be used to benefit of traders at the expense of the community.
 If there is a sudden increase in the value of STEEM traders could request conversion of their SBD at the old, lower price, and then sell the STEEM they receive a the new higher price with minimal risk.

 Steem levels the playing field by requiring all conversion requests to be delayed for three and a half days.
-Dit betekent dat noch de handelaren, noch de blockchain enig informatie voordeel heeft betreffende de prijs op het moment dat de conversie word uitgevoerd.
+This means that neither the traders nor the blockchain has any information advantage regarding the price at the time the conversion is executed.

-### Misbruik Van Conversies Minimaliseren
+### Minimizing Abuse of Conversions

-Wanneer mensen vrij zouden kunnen converteren in beide richtingen zouden handelaren kunnen profiteren van de blockchains conversiepercentages door te handelen in grote volumes zonder het veranderen van de prijs.
+If people could freely convert in both directions then traders could take advantage of the blockchains conversion rates by trading large volumes without changing the price.
 Traders who see a massive run up in price would convert to SBD at the high price (when it is most risky) and then convert back after the correction.
 The Steem protocol protects the community from this kind of abuse by only allowing people to convert from SBD to STEEM and not the other way around.

 The blockchain decides how and when to create SBD and who should get it.
 This keeps the rate of SBD creation stable and removes most avenues of abuse.